I used to work as a teacher before changing career. Here is a short video from John Stossel to introduce today’s post:

 This problem is compounded by a corporate culture that insists on university degrees for access to a variety of white collar jobs.
 This mechanism compels many people to become burdened with debt pursuing degrees in the hope of obtaining those jobs, only to be met with scarcity and competition that neither school nor university has prepared them for.
 As this pattern becomes common knowledge, it turns into discouragement at school level as students ask themselves, “Why bother?
 I won’t make it anyway.”
 Fatalism is corrosive to social and economic progress.
 Far better to have more flexibility in companies, with students encouraged to consider a variety of options beside university, including low-cost business skill colleges.
 If I were running, for example, a chain of bakeries, I would rather have a “graduate” on my staff who had been trained in a variety of skills that were pertinent to business: elementary contract and corporate law; writing succinct reports; interpreting budgets; negotiation with third parties; etc. This would make the worker more valuable to me, because I know that I could not only put him into a particular role, but could also use him in other places in the event of restructuring, and bring him up to speed with some additional training.

-The length of this post prohibits a full analysis of the problem – I invite readers to place more factors in the comments below – but there is one more point I would like to raise.
-One is way in which schools’ are constrained when dealing with disruptive children.
+The length of this post prohibits a full analysis of the problem – I invite readers to place more factors in the comments below – but there is one more point I would like to raise, namely the way in which schools are constrained when dealing with disruptive children.
 Most people seem to expect state schools to take problematic children, come what may.
 They think that teachers can work wonders to turn all of these children around.
 But here is the problem: every minute a teacher spends on one-to-one work with this child is a minute not spent on the rest of the class: what about the rights of the other children?